tcroche/Side-Project/Polymer_Project/DEVLOG.md

 1. *The grid is 18 cells, not 30.* `itertools.product(WINDOWS, K_ENTRYS, STOPS)`
    = 3 x 3 x 2 = 18, plus a 3-point gamma sweep = 21.
 My write-up said "~30
    configurations". `dsr.py` already reports DSR at N in {18, 21, 30}, which is
-   the right instinct — N is genuinely uncertain because exploration happened in `diagnostics.py`, `compare_trend.py` and `compare_strategies.py` as well.
+   the right instinct, N is genuinely uncertain because exploration happened in `diagnostics.py`, `compare_trend.py` and `compare_strategies.py` as well.
 The honest statement is "18 recorded in the calibration grid, roughly 30 across the whole project", and the tool reports DSR as a function of N rather than a